The David Bowie emoji has arrived

 What do avocados, owls and the late David Bowie have in common?
-They all feature in the new batch of emojis released by Apple this week.
+They all feature in the new batch of emoji released by Apple this week.

 And if that leaves you feeling like a "facepalm" might be in order, there's one for that too.